cc-archive/cc-cert-core/core/index.md

   * [Sociocultural](social-cultural.md)
   * [Legal](legal.md)
   * [Technical](technical.md)

- The international and global considerations have been authored within each of these modules.
+International and global considerations have been authored within each of these modules.

 CORE can be visualized as a set of modules that fit together like this: